mrjithin/Takneek-10-Days-Over-Kanpur/documentation.md

   shortest charger-to-charger path.
 - `vvll pathDepotToProf`: Shortest path between every (depot, professor) pair.
 - `queue<ll> orderQueue`: Ordering of the deliveries to be made.

+---
+### Pre Processing Details:

+- **Charger graph (chargingGraph())** -  this function precomputes the shortest paths between all pairs of charging stations using Floyd-Warshall algorithm.
+It also populates the distCharge and pathCharge_next_node matrices which are defined as follow:
+1) distCharge[i][j] : The shortest distance between charging station i and j
+2) pathCharge_next_node[i][j] : The next charging station to visit after i in order to reach j in the shortest path

+- **Build feasible Depot → Prof routes (DCPpreProcess())** - For every depot d and professor c :
+1) Compute nearby chargers for depot and professor (distance threshold 740) and enumerate candidate pairs.
+For each depot-charger j and prof-charger i pair pick the most efficient path.
+2) Basically the DCP stands for Depot to Charger to Professor so this is what the function does.
+After this store the two chosen charger indices for later path assembly.

+- **Order Selection (orderPreProcess())** -
+1) Rank orders by a heuristic value (deadline - appear_turn) * value (orders with higher value are favored).
+2) Filter to orders where a nearby charger exists for both depot and prof (feasible by earlier precomputation).
+3) Also if a order is not possible to process due to insufficient inventory then we perform a stay operation instead of pickup but we reduce the battery still by 5 so in our output.txt even if there are invalid commands related to pickup or dropoff then also the solution gurantees that the drone is not lost.

+---
+### Per Drone planning and runtime behaviour

+- **Initial Charging Priority** - our solution gurantees that all drones charge to full battery at the start (or ensures drones are safely charged before assignments).
+This prevents drone losses.

+- **Assignment** - When a drone is ready to take a job, it pops an order from orderQueue and a path is assembled as:
+1) current charger → (intermediate chargers along get_charger_path) → depot charger → depot → charger path to professor → professor → nearest charger
+2) The waypoint list is converted to concrete grid coordinates (charger/depot/prof coordinates) and is stored in dronePath[i].

+3) Finally at every turn the drone either charges (if at a charger and not full), moves towards the next waypoint, performs a PICKUP depot (consuming 5 battery), or DROPOFF at prof (consuming 5 battery).
+Safety asserts check battery > 1 before issuing moves and >5 before pickup/dropoff.

+- **Battery Safety** - If battery is low, the drone is routed to the nearest charger and it charges the drone until it reaches maximum battery.

+---
+### Key Constants and Heuristics Used

+- **1480 and 740** which were the distance thresholds used in charger graph initialization and in feasibility filtering.
+These were the constants chosen to limit search and guarantee recharge paths.
+- Orders sorted by **(deadline - appear) * value** to prioritize high-value & flexible jobs.

+---
+### Complexity Summary

+- **Charger Graph** — $ O(P^3) $ (Floyd–Warshall)
+- **Depot→Prof preprocessing** - $O(M * C * P^2)$ in the worst-case
+- **Order Sorting** - $O(N*log(N))$
+- **Simulation loop** -  $O(T * D * Step Path)$ where path_step is average steps per drone per turn
+- **Memory usage** - It is dominated by distCharge and has the complexity $(P^2)$

+---
+### Assumtions and limitations
+- **Inventory is not actively decremented** - this was explained earlier as well.
+It assumes inventories are sufficient for queued orders.
+However if it tries to pickup an order whose inventory is not sufficient then also it tries to pickup the order.
+According to the PS it would be an invalid move and instead of pickup it would execute stay.
+However according to our strategy we still deduct 5 battery points and ensures that the drone is not discharged.

+- **The system is designed for safety-first** - it avoids lost drones rather than maximal throughput or aprovably optimal schedule.

+- **Bruteforcing the pre-processing part** - some functions written for pre computation are brute forced and they could have been more optimised